 A residential mortgage is a mortgage loan taken out on a property that you will be living in.
 This applies if you are a first-time buyer or somebody looking to move house.

 There are different types of residential mortgages.
 Fixed-rate mortgages are generally the preferred choice as your interest rates won’t change over the duration of your mortgage.
 However, you also have the option of tracker mortgages or lender’s standard variable rate.
 These might be cheaper than a fixed-rate mortgage initially but as mortgage rates can fluctuate, your monthly interest payments may increase over time.

 You won’t be able to rent out your residential property unless you have prior consent from your lender.
 In such a case, you will need to have something called ‘consent to let,’ a written agreement between you and your lender that gives you permission to rent your property for a temporary period.

 Without getting consent to let, you could be in breach of your residential mortgage contract and you could face financial penalties.
 Therefore if you want your property to become a buy to let property you will need a buy to let mortgage and won’t be looking at ordinary mortgages.

 Main Differences Between Buy-to-Let and Residential Mortgages

-Difference 1 – The mortgage deposit is usually higher
+1. The mortgage deposit is usually higher

 Because of the higher risk to the mortgage lender, you will usually need to pay a larger deposit for a buy to let mortgage.
-The minimum deposit you will be expected to pay is usually 25% of the total value of the property.
+The minimum deposit for a buy-to-let that you will be expected to pay is usually 25% of the total value of the property.
 To qualify for the best mortgage deals, however, you should try to pay a bigger deposit, perhaps with a payment of 40% of the property’s value.

 On a residential mortgage, the minimum you will be expected to pay is usually 10% of the property’s value.
 But it’s worth paying more if you can, as a higher deposit means less mortgage interest on your total monthly payment.